Benjamin F. Ward

 Benjamin F. Ward Jr. (August 2, 1948 - December 14, 2013) was an Adjunct Associate Professor in the Duke University Department of Philosophy and was the Associate Dean for Faculty Program at Duke.
-He was an accomplished pianist who began playing at the age of six.
+He was an accomplished pianist who began playing at the age of six, and a longtime choral singer and music director.
 He died in 2013 in Durham, NC, after battling a long illness.